ValkyrieGunna/valkyriegunna/README.md

 </div>

 <br>
-<p font-famil="Redhat">I’m currently learning on Security Blue Team, learning the free courses and then will start doing the BTL1 course.
+<p font-famil="Redhat">I’m currently learning on Centri (formerly known as Security Blue Team), learning the free courses and then will start doing the BTL1 course.
 I also enjoy digital forensics, social media intelligence and OSINT along with Gemini AI which is great for learning new things.

 ⚡ Fun fact: I have a huge love and interest in Cryptography and used to make cryptography puzzles as a challenge for others.